 The most common form of arthritis is osteoarthritis.
 It occurs in older people because it is usually the result of long years of wear and tear on your body—most likely from normal physical activity or from past injuries.
 Eventually, all that history starts to take its toll, especially on your joints (the places where two or more bones meet).
 In fact, the word “arthritis” means “inflamed joint.”

 Arthritis is the leading cause of disability in the United States.
 Surveys have shown that millions of adults are limited by arthritis in their ability to walk, climb stairs, bend, kneel, or participate in regular social activities such as going to places of worship or visiting with family and friends.
 For those still working, arthritis can make daily routines more and more challenging.

 There are several types of arthritis.
 The ones that occur most often are:

 This is the second most common form of arthritis.
-Rheumatoid arthritis affects many other joints, including your wrists, elbow, shoulders, and ankles.
-It is caused by an abnormality in your immune system that causes it to attack your own body.
-Other body tissues, including muscles, blood vessels, heart, lungs, nerves, and skin may also be targeted.
+Rheumatoid arthritis affects many other joints, including your hands, wrists, elbow, shoulders, and feet.
+In this type of arthritis, your own immune system mistakenly starts to attack the tissues in your joints—particularly the synovium, a thin lining over your bones that helps keep your joints moving well.
+Other body tissues may also be targeted, including muscles, blood vessels, heart, lungs, nerves, and skin.
 Most cases appear before the age of 60 but some appear after.
 Rheumatoid arthritis is often a life-long, progressive disease.

-Gout is a type of arthritis that usually only affects one or a few joints (usually the big toe and ankle).
-It is caused by the build-up of uric acid crystals within the joint where it causes intense pain, swelling, warmth, and redness.
+Gout is caused by the build-up of uric acid crystals within the joint where it causes intense pain, swelling, warmth, and redness.